rbuerki/most-brutal-cannibal-corpse/README.md

 The analysis is broken up in **two parts / jupyter notebooks**:

 1) The first contains the requesting of audio features from the Spotify API and the calculation of a "Sonic Brutality Index" for each song.
 It also contains an appendix comparing Cannibal Corpse's 'brutality' to that of Cannabis Corpse (of interest for Death Metal nerds only).
-2) The second contains the scraping of the lyrics from genius.com and the calculation of a "Lyrical Brutality Index", and then the final "Total Brutality Index" by combining _sbi_ and _lbi_.
+2) The second contains the scraping of the lyrics from genius.com and the calculation of a "Lyrical Brutality Index", and then of the final "Total Brutality Index" by combining _sbi_ and _lbi_.

+Each notebook has an Appendix with some extra analyis.
+If you are into Cannibal Corpse - have a look ;-).

 ## Install